Holy Spirit Advantage Prophetic Ministries

 In the Old Testament, we read that from Kibroth-hattaavah Israel journeyed to Hazeroth.
 Here Miriam and apparently

-at her instigation—Aaron also “spake against Moses,” as it is added, “because of the Ethiopian woman he had
+at her instigation—Aaron also “spake against Moses,” as it is added, “because of the Ethiopean woman he had

 married,” referring most likely to second marriage which Moses had contracted after the death of Zipporah.
 For the